lamdu/hypertypes/README.md

     r
 ```

-What is does the ignored argument of `formatDiff` stand for?
-This is `KRecWitness k n` in the type of `foldDiffsP` above.
+What does the ignored argument of `formatDiff` stand for?
+It is the `KRecWitness k n` from the type of `foldDiffsP` above.
 It is a witness argument that "proves" that the folded node `n` is a recursive node of `k` (a type parameter from `foldDiffsP`'s type).

 ## Witness parameters